The Importance of a Safe Environment

 More and more women today are entering the workforce.
 Because of this, more infants and children are entrusted to child care providers and care givers.
 The decision of parents to place their child with a particular provider or care giver is a very important one.
 All parents want their children to be in a safe environment.

 Research suggests that 20% of SIDS deaths throughout the country occur in daycare settings (Moon, Patel and Shaefer, 2000).
 Therefore, all child care providers including grandparents and other care givers need to be informed about safe sleep guidelines and encouraged to adopt and practice them.

 Safe Sleep in the Child Care Setting

 The following link will guide you to important information regarding safe sleep in the child care setting.
 This resource is a compilation of 27 nationally recognized health and safety standards on safe sleep and reducing the risk of Sudden Infant Death Syndrome (SIDS)/suffocation in child care and early education settings from Caring for Our Children: National Health and Safety Performance Standards; Guidelines for Early Care and Education Programs, 4th Edition, 2019 (CFOC4).

 From the National Resource Center for Health and Safety in Childcare and Early Education

 Caring for Our Children: National Health and Safety Performance Standards; Guidelines for Early Care and Education Programs

-Download the Third Edition.
+Download the Fourth Edition.